Coping with Traumatic Stress Reactions

 Learn about trauma and PTSD

-It is useful for trauma survivors to learn more about common reactions to trauma and about PTSD.
-Find out what is normal.
+It is useful for those who have been through trauma to learn more about common reactions to those events and about PTSD.
+Find out what is common.
 Find out what the signs are that you may need assistance from others.
-When you learn that the symptoms of PTSD are common, you realize that you are not alone, weak, or crazy.
+When you learn that the symptoms of PTSD often happen after traumatic events, you realize that you are not alone, weak, or crazy.
 It helps to know your problems are shared by hundreds of thousands of others.
 When you seek treatment and begin to understand your response to trauma, you will be better able to cope with the symptoms of PTSD.

 Talk to others for support

 When survivors talk about their problems with others, something helpful often results.
 It is important not to isolate yourself.
 Instead make efforts to be with others.
 Of course, you must choose your support people with care.
-You must also ask them clearly for what you need.
+Don't be afraid to ask them clearly for what you need.
 With support from others, you may feel less alone and more understood.
 You may also get concrete help with a problem you have.

 Practice relaxation methods